Agoric/SwingSet/docs/devices.md

     });
   }
   const dispatch =
-    helpers.makeDeviceSlots(syscall, state, makeRootDevice, helpers.name);
+    helpers.makeDeviceSlots(syscall, state, makeRootDeviceNode, helpers.name);
   return dispatch;
 }
 ```

-This lets the build method provide the device rootNode with access to the
+This lets the `makeRootDeviceNode` function provide the root device node with
-syscall object, and access to state that the kernel will maintain.
-The dispatch
+access to the endowments, and to kernel methods to manage persistent state.
-object behaves much like `liveSlots` for regular Vat code, except:
+The `makeDeviceSlots` helper function behaves much like `makeLiveSlots` for
+regular Vat code, except:

 * It does not provide the `E()` wrapper, since devices cannot manage promises
   or eventual-sends